mchevalier2/crestr/README.md

 #> Taxon7    1     1
 ```

-These pseudo data can be provide to the function and provided some
+These pseudo data can be provided to the **crest** function and provided
-parameters (see the full vignettes for a detail of these parameters),
+some parameters (see the full vignettes for a detail of these
-the reconstructions will be processed.
+parameters), the reconstructions will be processed.

 ``` r
 recons <- crest(